 Yes, if it’s possible to be blessed by a casserole, we have been christened with Happiness, Contentment, and Pleasure, never to feel deprived or divided again, but instead to annually anticipate this culinary trove in all its rapturous yumminess each year. 🙂 (I’m not exaggerating.)

-Okay, without further ado– the recipe!
-Enjoy, and let me know in the comments how you love it!
+Let me know in the comments how you like it!

 - 2 lbs ground pork pasture-raised preferred